w3c/publ-wg/WorkMode/newbie.md

 ---
 layout: default
 ---
+# Welcome to the Publishing Working Group
+{: .no_toc}

-This document includes some information for new members ("*Newbies*") of the Web Platform Working Group (WPWG).
+This document includes some information for new members ("*Newbies*") of the Publication Working Group (PWG).

 Members of the WG, **especially new members** are encouraged to help maintain this document.

-## Welcome to the Publishing Working Group
+* TOC
+{:toc}

-The Working Group's home page is: [https://www.w3.org/publishing/groups/publ-wg/](https://www.w3.org/publishing/groups/publ-wg/).

-The group's *Work Mode* is described in the [*WorkMode*](index) document and it includes information about how the WG operates, including links to the WG's various resources.
+The Working Group’s home page is: [https://www.w3.org/publishing/groups/publ-wg/](https://www.w3.org/publishing/groups/publ-wg/).
+Looking at the left and right column of the page gives you lots of further information.
+Especially, the group's *Work Mode* is described in the [*WorkMode*](index) document and it includes information about how the WG operates, including links to the WG's various resources.

+## Meetings

+The group holds a weekly teleconference; see [the separate page](../Meetings/) for the timing and the dial-in details.

+## Github

+The group operates mostly on [GitHub](index#github): that is where the specifications are developed, where issues are discussed.
+Even these pages are in a GitHub repository (look at the bottom for the reference).
+It is therefore important to familiarize yourself, at least at a basic level, with this tool.
+(If you are new to Github, the [*“Introduction to Basic GitHub Contribution”*](https://iherman.github.io/misc-notes/docs/BasicGitHubContributionIntro) may be of help.)

+Once you have your GitHub account name, **send this name to ivan@w3.org, or to one of the chairs**, who will add you to the Working Group’s GitHub team” (in Github‘s jargon).
+That would give you the possibility of being asked personally to review or being assigned to issues, or editing the wiki pages.

+## IRC

+Meetings usually use [IRC](index#irc) as a tool for queue control and minute taking (and general chit-chat).
+You should also send to ivan@w3.org your preferred IRC nickname (or nicknames, if you use several of those).
+The goal is to improve the readability of the meeting minutes, so that third parties could also understand whose comments and remarks are in the minutes.
+Actually, in case you are already a seasoned Github user: the nicknames are stored (of course:-) in [file on GitHub](https://github.com/w3c/publ-wg/blob/master/assets/nicknames.json), meaning that you can simply make a pull request providing with with your nickname(s) instead of a mail.

-### Specifications in Progress
+## Specifications in Progress

 A list of the group's specifications, including the publication status of each spec, can be found in the group's *PubStatus* document: [`https://www.w3.org/publishing/groups/publ-wg/PublStatus`](https://www.w3.org/publishing/groups/publ-wg/PublStatus).

-### New WG Member Introductions
+## New WG Member Introductions

-Although it isn't required, **new WG members are encouraged to send a short introductory e-mail to the WG's Public mail list** ([public-publ-wg@w3.org](https://lists.w3.org/Archives/Public/public-publ-wg/)) or the group's Member-only list ([member-publ-wg@w3.org](https://lists.w3.org/Archives/Member/member-publ-wg/)).
+Although it isn’t required, **new WG members are encouraged to send a short introductory e-mail to the WG's Public mail list** ([public-publ-wg@w3.org](https://lists.w3.org/Archives/Public/public-publ-wg/)) or the group’s Member-only list ([member-publ-wg@w3.org](https://lists.w3.org/Archives/Member/member-publ-wg/)).
 The introduction should include your area(s) of interest.

-### Questions, Comments, Issues, etc.?
+## Questions, Comments, Issues, etc.?

-Please contact the group's Chairs and staff contacts (using the group-publ-wg-chairs@w3.org list) — *at any time* — if you have any questions, issues, concerns, etc. about WebApps.
+Please contact the group's Chairs and staff contacts (using the [group-publ-wg-chairs@w3.org](mailto:group-publ-wg-chairs@w3.org) list) — *at any time* — if you have any questions, issues, concerns, etc. about the Working Group.

-### Resources
+## Resources

 If you are unfamiliar with processes and roles within the Consortium; there is an [introduction course](http://lists.w3.org/Archives/Public/www-archive/2014Apr/0026.html) available which takes little over an hour and a half to complete.